Linuxfabrik/monitoring-plugins/check-plugins/rpm-versionlock/README.md

 ## Overview

 Reports the packages that the RPM package manager holds back at a fixed version.
 A version lock set to work around a broken update and then forgotten keeps a host on an unpatched version for good, while the update check stays green because the package manager no longer offers the update.
+Only locks the package manager actually applies are reported, so a lock list it has switched off stays quiet.
 Alerts as soon as one lock is in place; raise `--warning` to tolerate a number of deliberate locks, or filter the ones you keep on purpose with `--ignore`.
 Optionally also reports the packages excluded in the package manager configuration via `--check-excludes`.
 Supports extended reporting via `--lengthy`.

 **Important Notes:**

 * Red Hat-based distributions (RHEL, CentOS, Rocky, AlmaLinux, Fedora, etc.)
 * Version locking is not part of dnf 4, which RHEL 8, 9 and 10 ship.
-It comes with the `python3-dnf-plugin-versionlock` package.
-A host without that package cannot hold anything back and is reported as having no locks.
+It comes with the `python3-dnf-plugin-versionlock` package, and a host without that package cannot hold anything back and is reported as having no locks. dnf 5, which Fedora ships, brings version locking with it and needs no extra package.
+* Three configurations leave the entries in a lock list without effect, and the check reports none of them: `enabled = 0` in the plugin configuration, `plugins = 0` in the main configuration, and a plugin configuration that names no `locklist` at all.
+The last one is worth fixing on its own, because the package manager then refuses to install or upgrade anything with `Error: Locklist not set`.
 * `--match` and `--ignore` filter on the package name, not on the version the package is locked to
 * `--check-excludes` is off by default because an exclusion is also used legitimately to keep two repositories apart, for example to stop a third-party repository from replacing distribution packages.
 Turn it on where every exclusion on the host is meant to be temporary.

 **Data Collection:**

-The check reads the version lock configuration itself rather than asking the package manager for it, because `dnf versionlock list` refreshes repository metadata over the network on dnf 4 and fails outright when the metadata cache is empty.
+The check reads the version lock configuration itself rather than asking the package manager for it.
+On dnf 4 `dnf versionlock list` refreshes repository metadata over the network and fails outright when the metadata cache is empty, and reading the files keeps the check free of a subprocess on every generation.

-* dnf 4 and yum: reads the lock list named by `locklist` in `/etc/dnf/plugins/versionlock.conf`, by default `/etc/dnf/plugins/versionlock.list`.
+* dnf 4 and yum: reads the lock list named by `locklist` in `/etc/dnf/plugins/versionlock.conf`, conventionally `/etc/dnf/plugins/versionlock.list`.
+There is no built-in default for it, so a configuration that names none is read as "no locks".
 The `/etc/yum/pluginconf.d/` layout is followed as well, and a lock reachable under both paths is counted once.
-* dnf 5: runs `dnf versionlock list`, because that generation keeps its configuration in `/etc/dnf/versionlock.toml`.
-Unlike on dnf 4 the command reads no repository metadata.
+* dnf 5: reads `/etc/dnf/versionlock.toml`, because that generation keeps its configuration in TOML rather than in a plain list.
-* `--check-excludes` additionally reads `exclude` / `excludepkgs` from `/etc/dnf/dnf.conf` and from every `.repo` file in the directories `reposdir` names, which defaults to `/etc/yum.repos.d`, `/etc/yum/repos.d` and `/etc/distro.repos.d`.
+* `--check-excludes` additionally reads `exclude` / `excludepkgs` from `/etc/dnf/dnf.conf` and from every `.repo` file in the directories `reposdir` names, which defaults to `/etc/yum.repos.d`, `/etc/yum/repos.d`, `/etc/distro.repos.d` and, on dnf 5, `/usr/share/dnf5/repos.d`.
+A `main` section inside a `.repo` file is skipped, since the package manager reads its main configuration from one file only.

 Entries the package manager marks as an exclusion (a `!` prefix in the lock list, `evr !=` on dnf 5) are reported as type `exclude`, everything else as `versionlock`.
+The summary counts the two kinds separately, because an exclusion keeps a package off the host rather than at a version.

 ## Fact Sheet